 Home and family life is one of the most important themes within Marion Owen’s memoir.
-She focuses on her life up until the death of her father when Marion was aged 22 so the majority of her memoir is written about her childhood memories.
+She focuses on her life up until the death of her father when Marion was aged 22 so the majority of her memoir is written about her childhood memories, growing up in Brixton in the 1910s and 20s.
 David Vincent argues that when autobiographers write about their childhood it is ‘conditioned by a general acceptance […] of the impact of childhood on the formation of the adult personality’ (Vincent, 1980, pp. 230-231).
 This argument is proven within Marion’s memoir especially when she writes about her father.

 Marion’s father, Christopher Arnold Hughes, ‘had been strictly brought up’ (Owen, p.
 24).
 This meant that he used the same parenting techniques on his two daughters and thought the best way to encourage them to be better was ‘to slap them down at regular intervals’ (Owen, p.
 24).
 Marion believed that he was wrong for doing this and it meant that her relationship with him was a very troublesome one as she found it hard to get close to him.
 Marion’s ‘sister had always been [Christopher’s] favourite’ (Owen, p.
 41) but the treatment they both got from their father throughout their childhood left them with ‘deep seated inferiority complexes’ (Owen, p.
 24).

 Vincent’s argument is also shown in a positive way within Marion’s memoir as later in her life she realised that her father was ‘a much wiser man’ (Owen, p.
 26) than she once thought.
 Christopher was a very artistically driven man and encouraged his daughters to engage with literature and they ‘owed him for directing [their] tastes upon the right lines’ (Owen, p.
 24).
 Marion centres her memoir around her life until her father’s death so she may have written this as an homage to him to make up for their distant relationship.